AdityaShirke8005/Pneumonia-detector-using-Chest-X-rays-/README.md

 ## Note

-This application is created by Aditya Shirke with ❤️.
-Feel free to modify and adapt it according to your needs.

 **Disclaimer:** This application should not be considered as a substitute for professional medical advice or diagnosis.
 Always consult a healthcare professional for accurate medical information and guidance.

 **Important:** The accuracy of the classification results depends on the quality of the model and the training data.
 Please ensure that you have a reliable and well-performing model before using it for critical applications.